lemon-squeezy/high-cuisine/README.md

 - [ ] Sorting by category by clicking navigation links.
 - [ ] Pagination
 - [ ] Save favourite recipes by clicking a like button
+- [ ] A history section about the prohibition of cannabis
 - [ ] Google login
 - [ ] Prevent duplicate subscribers
 - [ ] "Remember me" signup checkbox